Quatters/config-keeper/REFERENCE.md

 **Commands**:

 * `add`: Add directories or files to project.
-* `delete`: Delete paths by their keys from project.
+* `delete`: Delete paths by their path names from...

 ### `config-keeper paths add`